Deep Eyes: Binocular Depth-from-Focus on Focal Stack Pairs: Experiments

 \subsection{Depth Estimation from Focal Stack}

-As mentioned in \ref{section:allinfocus}, to construct \emph{FocusNet-v2}, we first train \emph{FocusNet} and \emph{EDoFNet} respectively, then concatenate their output with more fusion layers and train the combination.
-Fig. \ref{fig:result_DfF} shows the result of both \emph{FocusNet} and \emph{FocusNet-v2}.
-We observe that \emph{FocusNet} produces results with splotchy artifact, and depth bleeds across object's boundary.
-However, \emph{FocusNet-v2} utilizes the EDoF color image to assist depth refinement, alleviating the artifacts and leading to clearer depth boundary.
-It is worth noting that we also trained a network that has identical structure to \emph{FocusNet-v2} from scratch, but the result is of inferior quality.
+As mentioned in \ref{section:multiscale}, to construct \emph{Focus-Net-Guided}, we first train \emph{Focus-Net} and \emph{EDoF-Net} respectively, then concatenate their output with more fusion layers and train the combination.
+Fig. \ref{fig:result_DfF} shows the result of both \emph{Focus-Net} and \emph{Focus-Net-Guided}.
+We observe that \emph{Focus-Net} produces results with splotchy artifact, and depth bleeds across object's boundary.
+However, \emph{Focus-Net-Guided} utilizes the EDoF color image to assist depth refinement, alleviating the artifacts and leading to clearer depth boundary.
+It is worth noting that we also trained a network that has identical structure to \emph{Focus-Net-Guided} from scratch, but the result is of inferior quality.
 We suspect this is due to the good initialization provided by the pre-trained model.

-We compare our results with \cite{suwajanakorn15} and \cite{moeller15} using the data provided by the authors of \cite{suwajanakorn15}.
+We compare our DfF results with \cite{suwajanakorn15} and \cite{moeller15} using the data provided by the authors of \cite{suwajanakorn15}.
 We select 16 images from their focal stack for DfF.
-Fig. \ref{fig:result_compareVariation} illustrates the results.
-Our \emph{FocusNet-v2} is capable of predicting disparity value with higher quality, while using significantly less time (0.9 second) than \cite{suwajanakorn15} (10 mins) and \cite{moeller15} (4 seconds).
+Fig. \ref{fig:result_compareVariation_v3} illustrates the results.
+Our \emph{Focus-Net-Guided} is capable of predicting disparity value with higher quality, while using significantly less time (0.9 second) than \cite{suwajanakorn15} (10 minutes) and \cite{moeller15} (4 seconds).

-We also train the \emph{FocusNet-v2} on a clean dataset without poisson noise.
-It performs better on synthetic data, but exhibits severe noise pattern on real images, as shown in Fig. \ref{fig:result_datasetWoNoise}.
+We also train the \emph{Focus-Net-Guided} on a clean dataset without Poisson noise.
+It performs better on synthetic data, but exhibits severe noise pattern on real images, as shown in the last column of Fig. \ref{fig:result_compareVariation_v3}.
 The experiment confirms the necessity to add noise to the dataset for simulating real images.